eliseeviam/wallets-service/README.md

 Wallets service provides API for creating and fetching wallets, making deposits and transfers between wallets, fetching transfers history.

 Balance is stored in USD cents.
 Balance in 100 means $1.00.
-Numeric types also could be used.
+Numeric(or decimal) type also could be used.
 But in case of USD it seems over engineered.

 ### Running